encoredev/encore/docs/develop/config.md

 ## Useful CUE Patterns

-If you're new the CUE, we'd recommend checking out the [CUE documentation](https://cuelang.org/docs/) and [cuetorials](https://cuetorials.com/), however to get you started, here are some useful patterns you can use in your CUE files.
+If you're new to the CUE, we'd recommend checking out the [CUE documentation](https://cuelang.org/docs/) and [cuetorials](https://cuetorials.com/), however to get you started, here are some useful patterns you can use in your CUE files.